 Once your site is live, the search engines will only know about it if you actually submit it to be indexed.
 Google Search Console provides the ability to submit your new website so that it shows up in the rankings.

-To check if your site is submitted, Google search has some built in tools.
-In the search box, simply type site:www.yourdomain.com and the results will list all pages on your website which Google has indexed.
+To check if your site is submitted, Google search has some built-in tools.
+In the search box, simply type site:www.yourdomain.com and the results will list all pages on your website that Google has indexed.
 If nothing shows, you need to submit it.
 Handy huh?